davidde/notes/git.md

 From now onwards, `package-lock.json` will be excluded from any diff.
 Use `--global` in the first command to accomplish this for all your repos.

+### $ `git fetch origin`
+Get the entire repo from the origin remote, including *all* branches, without actually committing them to your local repository.
+Instead, `git fetch` stores the fetched files in `.git/refs/remotes`.
+You can now either [merge](#-git-merge-other_branch) or [rebase](#-git-rebase-other_branch) your local branch.
+In git, a `ref` or reference is simply a file stored in `.git/refs`, containing the hash of a commit object, e.g. a branch or tag.
+They allow us to refer to branches with convenient names instead of commit hashes.

 ### $ `git log`
 Returns a log of all git commits in the less pager (q to exit).
 To search in the less pager, use `/` followed by the search term and press enter.